abhishek-kumar-code/Redfish_Public/Specification.md

 The [`Members@odata.count` property](#count-property) value is the total number of Resources available if the client enumerates all pages of the Resource Collection.

-#### Links property
+#### Links

-The Links property represents the hyperlinks associated with the Resource, as defined by that Resource's schema definition.
+The `Links` property represents the hyperlinks associated with the Resource, as defined by that Resource's schema definition.
 All associated [reference properties](#reference-properties) defined for a resource shall be nested under the Links property.
 All directly (subordinate) referenced properties defined for a resource shall be in the root of the resource.

 The Links property shall be named `Links` and contain a property for each related Resource.